Shou/blog/_posts/2016-10-27-Type-Combinators.md

 > From the 7.6.1 release notes: "The behavior of the TypeOperator extension has changed: previously, only type operators starting with ":" were considered type constructors, and other operators were treated as type variables.
 Now type operators are always constructors. "

-So nowadays we can't use type operators as variables anymore, and [some people were unhappy about that change](http://haskell.1045720.n5.nabble.com/Type-operators-in-GHC-td5154978.html) because it meant, e.g. that this was no longer possible:
+So nowadays we are unable to use type operators as variables anymore, and [some people were unhappy about that change](http://haskell.1045720.n5.nabble.com/Type-operators-in-GHC-td5154978.html) because it meant, e.g. that this was no longer possible:

 ```haskell
  >> :type a :: (Arrow (~>)) => a ~> b